How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 3. Running the meeting

-• avoid direct refusals
+• rather avoid direct refusals

 4. Follow-up

-• Provide rankings, safety details, and reassurances
+• they appreciate rankings, safety details, and reassurances

 5. Additional insights